Daniel-191/number-cruncher/README.md

 `g++ main.cpp -o main`

-# tutorials
+# Tutorials

-put your numbers in numbers.txt
+Put your numbers to be sorted in numbers.txt.
+Once the program is finished it will save the sorted numbers into a new file called sorted.txt

 # Formatting